jlucla/mmh-birth-outcomes-project/README.md

 - NICU placement (probability of an infant’s admission to the Neonatal Intensive Care Unit): a binary factor (YES = 1, NO = 0)

 It is known that premature birth and NICU placement are associated with infant well-being later in life (including future autism diagnosis).

+*The original survey dataset cannot be redistributed because it was provided as part of a client consulting project involving human-subject research.
+The repository contains the complete analysis pipeline and documentation, but the underlying data have been omitted.*